libgeos/geos/INSTALL.md

 Setting `CMAKE_BUILD_TYPE` to `Release` is necessary to enable compiler optimizations.

-Once the `cmake` tool has run, GEOS can be built by running `make` and installed by running `make install`.
+Once the `cmake` tool has run, GEOS can be built by

+* running `make` and installed by running `make install`, or
+* running `cmake --build .` and `cmake --build . --target install`

-The entire test suite can be run using `make check`.
+The entire test suite can be run by

+* using `make check`, or
+* using `ctest --output-on-failure .`

-Alternatively, the `ctest` command can be used, which provides more control over test execution.
+The `ctest` command can be used to control which tests are run.
 For example, `ctest -R unit-capi -j2` uses a regular expression to run all tests associated with the C API, using two processes in parallel.
 A list of available tests can be obtained using `ctest -N`.